SIVASHANKAR-S/SIva_Project_Evaluation_Code_Msdsm/README.md

 ## Configure your Raspberry Pi to Run this Project
 Download this repo on your Raspberry Pi and run the bash script "install.sh" using command ```sudo sh install.sh```.
 This bash script will download all the necessary packages/libraries required for this project.
 Also, the all the Models and the source code will be downloaded automatically and placed in the correct path. <br>
-You need to wait patiently as the script can take upto 20 minutes (depending on your internet speed) to complete the task.
+It would be best if you waited patiently as the script can take upto 20 minutes (depending on your internet speed) to complete the task.

-The script perfoms following actions on your Raspberry Pi automatically:-
+The script performs the following actions on your Raspberry Pi automatically:-

 - Update & upgrade Raspberry Pi OS
 - Install Apache Webserver and PHP
 - Install Tensorflow Lite and Google Coral USB Accelerator Libraries
 - Install OpenCV
-- Download pre-trained Models from google coral repository
+- Download pre-trained Models from Google Coral repository
 - Download the model_garden source code
-- Move the models and code to desired location in your Raspbrerry Pi and set permissions.
+- Move the models and code to the desired location in your Raspberry Pi and set permissions.

 ## How to run the code
-Open terminal in Raspberry Pi and type the following commands:-
+Open the terminal in Raspberry Pi and type the following commands:-
 ```
 cd /vars/www/html/Siva_Project_models_evaluation